 A Finnish comedy anarchist who traded sketch-show stardom for a seat in parliament, proving satire can be a political weapon.

-Pirkka-Pekka Petelius emerged from the vibrant Finnish sketch comedy scene of the 1970s and 80s, becoming a household name through his work on the seminal show "Spede Show" and later co-founding the influential comedy group "The Kummeli."
+Pirkka-Pekka Petelius co-founded the influential comedy group 'The Kummeli' in the 1980s.
+He emerged from the vibrant Finnish sketch comedy scene of the 1970s and 80s, first gaining wide recognition through his work on the seminal show 'Spede Show.'
 His humor was sharp, absurd, and deeply connected to Finnish culture, making him a beloved and sometimes controversial figure.
-In a surprising career pivot, he channeled his public persona into politics, winning a parliamentary seat for the Green League in 2019.
+In a surprising career pivot, Petelius channeled his public persona into politics, winning a parliamentary seat for the Green League in 2019.
 Though his tenure was brief, it underscored a lifelong engagement with societal issues, all while maintaining a parallel career as a recording artist and actor.
-Petelius represents a uniquely Finnish blend of entertainment and civic life, where a comedian's voice can carry directly into the halls of government.

 1946–1964